Clock Distribution with Gradient TRIX: Introduction

-The above works differ in the grid structure they use (\Cref{fig:prev_grid_structures}) and the skew bounds they provide: \begin{itemize} \item Denoting by $d-u$ and $d$ the minimum and maximum end-to-end communication delay, in a grid of width $D$~\cite{Dolev2016a} bounds the local skew by $d+O(u^2 D/d)$.
+The above works differ in the used grid structure, cf.~\Cref{fig:prev_grid_structures}, and achieved skew bounds: \begin{itemize} \item Denoting by $d-u$ and $d$ the minimum and maximum end-to-end communication delay, in a grid of width $D$, ~\cite{Dolev2016a} bounds the local skew by $d+O(u^2 D/d)$.
 Since in practice $d\gg u$, this is a non-trivial bound.
-Unfortunately, the fact that $d\gg u$ also means that this bound is too large for applications.
-Even worse, for each fault this bound increases by $d$. \item In~\cite{lenzen20trix}, each fault adds at most $u$ to the local skew.
+Unfortunately, the fact that $d\gg u$ also means that the additive term of $d$ renders this bound far too large for applications.
+Even worse, for each fault this bound increases by another $d$. \item In~\cite{lenzen20trix}, each fault adds at most $u$ to the local skew.
 Observe that the used grid also has the minimum required connectivity, as each node has only $3$ incoming and outgoing edges each.
-Alas, these advantages come at the expense of poor scaling of worst-case skews with the number of layers: on layer $\ell$, adjacent nodes may pulse up to $u\ell$ time apart. \end{itemize}
+Alas, these advantages come at the expense of poor scaling of worst-case skews with the number of layers: on layer $D$, adjacent nodes may pulse up to $uD$ time apart. \end{itemize}

-Note that in order to tolerate failure of an arbitrary component, also the clock source has to be replicated and the replicas to be synchronized in a fault-tolerant and self-stabilizing manner.
-However, here one can employ techniques for fully connected networks~\cite{khanchandani18self,lenzen19almost}; using them in a single location for $f=1$ does not constitute a scalability issue.

-In light of the above, in this work we ask the question \begin{quote} \emph{``Can a small local skew be achieved in a fault-tolerant way at minimal connectivity?''} \end{quote}